MrOggy85/blog/markdown/When-JavaScript-Gets-Too-Bare.md

 # Why Golang Is Often a Better Fit

 Golang offers a compelling alternative:
-- Compiled to native code (no VM, no runtime)
+- Compiles to native code (no VM, no runtime)
-- Excellent cross-compilation support
-- A rich standard library: networking, file system, concurrency, etc.
+- rich standard library
-- Predictable performance and memory usage
+- low cpu and memory usage
-- Clean, simple syntax and fast development cycles

 For most real-world apps that need to run on low-resource environments (think IoT devices, routers, small VMs), Go gives you all the control you need—with the productivity and ecosystem that Bare is intentionally missing.

 # So When Is Bare a Good Fit?

 To be fair, Bare does have a niche.
-It might be the right choice if:
-- You have an existing JS codebase you want to port to a constrained environment
+It might be the right choice if you have an existing JS codebase you want to port to a constrained environment.
+Instead of rewriting the business logic you can rewrite the underlying platform. whatever makes more sense for your project.
-- You’re building a custom embedded runtime where full control is critical
-- You’re exploring runtime architecture and want to experiment with JS from the ground up
-- You’re working in a system where integrating a JS engine is preferable to rewriting logic in C

-In those cases, Bare is a great tool because it’s so minimal.
+In that case, Bare is a great tool because it’s so minimal.

 # Final Thoughts